What The Heck Is This?

-But I was hardly able to find any useful tutorials and today, despite the whole wide world (www) of the internet, the situation is similar.
+But I was hardly able to find any useful tutorials and even today, despite the whole wide world (www) of the internet, the really useful ones are rare.

 A common “How to Write” Guide will go like this: “Write your first sentence first, because writing it second will just confuse people.
 Please make it very tingly by mentioning pink balloons with smiley faces and a hungry puppy.
 Be careful.
 Thank you.”

-This doesn’t lead anywhere except to brand-new leather seats for the car of the person who is selling it to you.
+This doesn’t lead anywhere except to a brand-new BMW (or let’s say Toyota) of the guy who is selling it to you.

 My website, on the other hand, takes a very different approach.